frmichel/sparql-micro-service/deployment/docker/README.md

   "http://localhost/service/musicbrainz/getSongByName?query=${SELECT}&name=Love"
 ```

-The Docker image is also configured to support URI dereferencing using the servide `flickr/getPhotoById`:
+The `frmichel/sparql-micro-service` Docker image is also configured to support [URI dereferencing](../../doc/04-install.md#rewriting-rules-for-uri-dereferencing) using the service `flickr/getPhotoById`:

 Enter this URL in your browser: http://localhost/ld/flickr/photo/31173091246 or the following command in a bash: